ewagner12/all-ways-egpu/README.md

 ```

 If the above command fails due to a non-writable /usr then go to the next section below.
-### Steam Deck/User Installation:
+### SteamOS/Bazzite/User Installation:
-This following installation method is specifically for those using Steam Deck/SteamOS 3.0 or any other distro (such as Fedora Silverblue) where the system files are read-only:
+This following installation method is specifically for those using Steam Deck/SteamOS 3.0 or any other distro (such as Bazzite/Fedora Silverblue) where the system files are read-only:

 ```
 cd ~; curl -qLs  https://github.com/ewagner12/all-ways-egpu/releases/latest/download/all-ways-egpu.zip  -o all-ways-egpu.zip; unzip all-ways-egpu.zip; cd all-ways-egpu-main; chmod +x install.sh; sudo ./install.sh user-install; cd ../; rm -rf all-ways-egpu.zip all-ways-egpu-main